-For employers who are linking with their local schools and colleges to encourage young people to do an apprenticeship, The National Skills Academy and Skills for Health produced a video that can support you to get the positive message out about the range apprenticeships in healthcare.
-To find out more, view Choose an Apprenticeship.
+For employers who are linking with their local schools and colleges to encourage young people to do an apprenticeship, consider how you're going to get the positive message out about the range apprenticeships in healthcare.

 For disabled apprentices or those with learning difficulties or disabilities who may struggle to achieve a level 2 in English and maths, the entry requirement can be flexed to Entry Level 3.